ARM-software/psa-api/doc/ext-pqc/api/slhdsa.rst

 The pre-hashed signature computation *HashSLH-DSA* generates distinct signatures to a pure signature *SLH-DSA*, with the same key and message hashing algorithm.

 An SLH-DSA signature can only be verified with an SLH-DSA algorithm.
 A HashSLH-DSA signature can only be verified with a HashSLH-DSA algorithm.

+.. _slh-dsa-contexts:

 .. rubric:: Contexts

-From release 1.4.0 this specification includes functions that take non-empty contexts.
+Version 1.4 of the |API| introduced signature functions that accept a context parameter.

+All SLH-DSA algorithms can be used with contexts, which enables domain-separation when signatures are made of different message structures with the same key.

-The :code:`psa_sign_message()` and :code:`psa_verify message()` functions use an empty context string when computing or verifying ML-DSA signatures.
+*   The signature functions without a context parameter provide a zero-length context when computing or verifying SLH-DSA signatures.

-To use a supplid context, use :code:`psa_sign_message_with_context()` or :code:`psa_verify message_with_context()`.
+*   To provide a context, use the ``psa_xxxx_with_context()`` signature functions with a context parameter, such as :code:`psa_sign_message_with_context()`.

 .. macro:: PSA_ALG_SLH_DSA
     :definition: ((psa_algorithm_t) 0x06004000)